-- 4. The Compliance Monitor will develop a remedial action plan in collaboration with the facility administrator. - 5.
-Remedial Action Plans are submitted to the Juvenile Justice Specialist for approval. - 6.
-The Compliance Monitor may perform follow-up onsite visits to facilities where compliance is a problem.
+- 4. The Juvenile Justice Specialist will develop a remedial action plan in collaboration with the facility administrator. - 5.
+Remedial Action Plans are submitted to the Division Administrator for approval. - 6.
+The Designated State Agency may perform follow-up onsite visits to facilities where compliance is a problem.
 The purpose of the onsite visits is to: - a. develop and maintain positive relationships;

 - b. review status of progress on the action plan; - c. review juvenile holding logs and records; and - d. provide training and technical assistance. - 7.
-If the facility achieves compliance within the agreed upon timeline the Compliance Monitor will provide the facility administrator with written verification. - 8.
-If the facility fails to achieve compliance within the agreed upon timeline, the Compliance Monitor will continue to pursue additional actions, incentives and/or sanctions.
-Options available to the Compliance Monitor include: - a.
+If the facility achieves compliance within the agreed upon timeline the Juvenile Justice Specialist will provide the facility administrator with written verification. - 8.
+If the facility fails to achieve compliance within the agreed upon timeline, the Juvenile Justice Specialist will continue to pursue additional actions, incentives and/or sanctions.
+Options available to the Juvenile Justice Specialist include: - a.
 Additional assistance to facility staff; - b.
 Funding for equipment or supplies; - c.
 Sanction current or future funding (grants or state funds); - d.
 Report issues to the liability insurance carrier for the jurisdiction; - e.
 Report issues to Idaho Department of Juvenile Corrections Director and the Idaho Juvenile Justice Commission for further action.

 See Attachment A for a sample compliance violation letter.
+For examples of what Idaho will consider a violation, please see section: Compliance Data Collection and Verification.